Why Does My Stomach Hurt After Sex Female?

 When people discuss sex, they usually talk about pleasure.
 But painful sex doesn’t get as much attention—and it can be really frustrating.
 The pain you feel during and after sex is called dyspareunia, and it can occur for many reasons.

-See also: Why Does My Head Hurt After Sex?
+See also: Why Do My Legs Hurt After Sex?

 For example, a UTI can cause pain in the lower abdomen after sex.
 This is because bacteria can travel from the anus to the urethra, and then into the bladder or kidneys.
 UTIs can be uncomfortable, but a doctor can prescribe antibiotics and the symptoms should go away in a few days.